AC-5ME/Nobby/README.md

 Use PlatformIO or Arduino IDE to build and flash the firmware to your M5Dial device.
 Usage

-Power on the device; the display will show compass heading and cool-down timer.
-Use the built-in interface to navigate additional features.
+Power on the device; the display will show compass initially Use the built-in interface to navigate additional features.
-(Planned) Tailbeacon and audio features will be accessible as development progresses.
+(Planned) Tailbeacon will be accessible as development progresses.
 ![IMG_0532](https://github.com/user-attachments/assets/493f5045-d8d0-46be-abe3-a38e8b9b6621)
 ![IMG_0531](https://github.com/user-attachments/assets/516c7c49-e209-4100-9990-588169252220)
 ![IMG_0530](https://github.com/user-attachments/assets/035f390f-9f4e-4a23-a005-792072350df6)